 |Non Resident Adults Inside the park (16 years and above)||$60|

 |Non Resident Children inside the park (Between the age of 5-16)||$20|

 |Children below the age of 5||Free|

 Best Time to Visit

-If you are looking for the best time to visit the Serengeti National Park and surrounding areas, it really depends on what you are most interested in seeing.
+If you are looking for the best time to go on a Serengeti National Park safari and safari in the surrounding areas, it really depends on what you are most interested in seeing.
 There are several periods throughout the year that are very good times to visit.